Having just spent our first full winter in Europe, we thought it was time for some reflections on the last four months of our grand tour.

 But there is more: slushy sidewalks; ice falling from several-storey buildings; sleet; being one layer short of being warm; wearing one layer too many; and heartbreaking single gloves mislaid on pavements.

 The only person I’ve ever seen happy to be using a ‘snow thrower’ (those lawnmower-like machines made for removing the by-products of blizzards) was a New Zealand snowboarder in Lech, Austria who said that when he had to use it in the mornings, he knew he was soon going to be knee-deep in fresh powder snow in more vertical conditions than at the front of the hotel.

-While I now understand why they’d want to thaw out after a long winter, if I’m not somewhere snowy for Christmas, I still feel like I’m missing something special.
-Even if I don’t stay for three months…
+So our first full winter in Europe was a bit of a mixed bag.
+Now understand why people would want to thaw out after a long winter, if I’m not somewhere snowy for Christmas, I still feel like I’m missing something special.
+Even if I don’t stay for four months next time…